Mexico Travel Warning in Perspective

 Bad things can happen to you anywhere, even in your own home town.
 I certainly would not try to say that anywhere in Mexico is as safe as San Diego, one of the safest cities in the U.S. But you have a far better chance of being struck by lightening or winning the lottery than having a negative experience in your visit to Mexico.

 A visit to New Orleans, Philadelphia, Baltimore, Detroit or Houston could certainly be considered more perilous than a trip to most locations in Mexico.
 In Baja California only Tijuana even comes closes to as perilous as the above mentioned cities.
-A trip to Baja California Sur is just about as dangerous as a trip to Vermont.(in the summer) So, clear your mind of the propaganda and let's look at some facts.

 The information in this article come from some of the most reliable sources available, including the FBI, World Health Organization and U.S. State Department.